futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 # make -j 8
 # make -j 8 install
 ```
-To complete the opengauss installation, we need to copy the simpleInstall scripts in the source code to the installation directory and create a data directory and a logs directory to store data and log files, respectively.
+To complete the opengauss installation, we need to copy the simpleInstall scripts in the source code to the installation directory and create a data directory and a logs directory to store data and log files, respectively:
 ```
 # cp -r /build/simpleInstall /opt/opengauss
 # cd /opt/opengauss
 # mkdir data
 # mkdir logs
 ```
-Change the ownership of /opt/opengauss to the omm user.
+Change the ownership of /opt/opengauss to the ```omm``` user.
 ```
 # chown omm.dbgrp -R ${GAUSSHOME}
 ```

-Then, switch to the omm user and run the openGauss database server.
+Then, switch to the ```omm``` user and run the openGauss database server, using the ```install.sh``` script:

 ```
-# su - omm
+# su omm
 $ cd /opt/opengauss/simpleInstall/
 $ sh install.sh -w Test3456
 ```

+Type "yes" when asked for creating a demo database.
 Some interesting log lines:

 ```
 $ sh install.sh -w Test3456